kouroshHakha/fist/README.md

 # Hierarchical Few-shot Imitation with Skill Transition Models

 ## Overview
 Official codebase for [FIST](https://arxiv.org/abs/2107.08981).
-It contains the instructions and scripts to reproduce the experiments.
+It contains the instructions and scripts for reproducing the experiments.

 ## Dataset and envs
 We have released the datasets used for kitchen and pointmaze environments.
 To download them, run `python scripts/download_data.py`.
 A `./data` folder will get created with all the data that is needed.